eltonlazzarin/ecoleta-starter/README.md

 <p>Ecoleta is something like a marketplace, being a connection between a company or entities that collect organic and inorganic waste and people aware of the proper disposal of this waste.

 This is a project developed during the #NextLevelWeek.
-An online programming event given by Rocketseat that shows how to use the JavaScript / TypeScript stack, on the backend with Nodejs, on the frontend with ReactJS and on mobile using the Expo.</p>
+An online programming event given by Rocketseat that shows how to use the HTML5, CSS3, JavaScript on frontend and how to develop on the backend with Nodejs and SQLite3.</p>

 ## 🚀 Backend Technologies